My Dog Has Pain or Difficulty Opening Its Mouth

 Signs Your Dog Has Jaw Pain

-Although dogs are excellent at hiding their pain, jaw discomfort or pain are often manifested by the dog crying out and jerking its head back when it tries to yawn or chew on something firm, the jaw only opening a fraction of the normal amount, or the dog having difficulty eating or dropping food or toys it tries to pick up with its mouth.
+Although dogs are excellent at hiding their pain, jaw discomfort and pain are often manifested by the dog crying out and jerking its head back when it tries to yawn or chew on something firm, the jaw only opening a fraction of the normal amount, or the dog having difficulty eating or dropping food or toys it tries to pick up with its mouth.

 Common Reasons Dogs Get Jaw Pain